 - providing interventions that are not based in behavior analysis,

-- any other activities that are not directly related to behavior analysis
+- other activities not directly related to behavior analyst